storyicon/gos/README.md

           - [3.
 Rapid generation of .proto](#3-rapid-generation-of-proto)
           - [4.
 Go proxy solution](#4-go-proxy-solution)

+> 🌷 Here's something about "GOPROXY supports comma-separated list of URLs": [On GOPROXY]()

 ## 🦄 Brief introduction

 from now on, use gos instead of go: